rastreabilidadebrasil/stopwatch/README.md

 This library was created from original works by by Alex Boisvert and originally posted @ <https://github.com/aboisvert/stopwatch>.

-This version of the library is maintained on GitHub @ <https://github.com/sbt-android-mill/stopwatch>.

 [Documentation](http://sbt-android-mill.github.com/stopwatch/)

 ## Legal ##